mirankavinda/CS50-PSETS4-FILTERS/README.md

 ## Credits

 The problem set and starter code were provided by CS50, Harvard University.
-The implementation of the filters is done by [Your Name].
+The implementation of the filters is done by [Miran].

-## License

-[Indicate the license you want to use for your code, e.g., MIT License, GNU General Public License, etc.]

-## Acknowledgments

-[If you received help or referenced any external resources, acknowledge them here.]